-RHG proposed cannabis cultivation operation is enrolled for coverage under the State Water Resources Control Board's Cannabis General Order (Order No. WQ 2019-0001-DWQ) as a Tier 2 Low Risk Discharger (WDID: 5S17CC408072).
-A Site Management Plan was developed for the proposed commercial cannabis cultivation operation and has been reviewed and approved by the Central Valley Water Board's Cannabis Cultivation Waste Discharge Regulatory Program.
+Nina Star Farms proposed cannabis cultivation operation will be enrolled for coverage under the State Water Resources Control Board's Cannabis General Order (Order No. WQ 2019-0001-

+DWQ).
+A Site Management Plan has been developed for the proposed commercial cannabis cultivation operation and is being reviewed by the Central Valley Water Board's Cannabis Cultivation Waste Discharge Regulatory Program.

 Stormwater runoff from the proposed cultivation operation will not discharge into any Lake County maintained drainage system.
-The project site does not contain any bridges or culverts.
-The BMP's along with the erosion and sediment control measures, the proposed project will not increase the volume of stormwater discharges from the Project Property onto adjacent properties or flood elevations downstream.
+The project site does not have any culverts to access the cultivation site.
+The BMP's along with the erosion and sediment control measures will not increase the volume of stormwater discharges from the Project Property onto adjacent properties or flood elevations downstream.